 With shows like Shark Tank and The Profit, entrepreneurship is more popular than ever.
 But what is an entrepreneur?
 Is a Lyft driver an entrepreneur?
 What about a contractor that helps homeowners keep thing in working order?
-Is a hardworking corporate leader an entrepreneur?
+Could a hardworking corporate leader be called an entrepreneur?

-“An entrepreneur bucks the system and carves their own path to achieving their goals in life.”
+“An entrepreneur bucks the system and carves their own path to achieve their goals in life.”

-I’ve purposely kept this definition open-ended.
+I’ve purposely kept my definition for the word “entrepreneur” open-ended.
 Which goals are you achieving?
 What is the system?
 How do you carve out your own path?

 Usually an entrepreneur is chasing a financial goal.
-But the best entrepreneurs have a mission that goes far beyond financial success.
+Still, the best entrepreneurs have a mission that goes far beyond financial success.
 Steve Jobs said it best, “…You have to have a lot of passion for what you do…because it’s so hard that if you don’t, any rational person would give up.”
-The amount of bullshit that you have to fight on a daily basis is ridiculous.
-The reason people stay in the system is because a lot of the bullshit is deflected or spread around the organization – your HR department handles your benefits enrollment, the company provides a pension or 401(k) to help you plan for retirement, the customer service department deals with crazy customers.
-The list of bullshit goes on, and on, and on.

 I witnessed this kind of situation time and again when I worked at Fortune 500 companies, serving as a cog in the machine.
 My relationship with customers and co-workers was dictated by the man.
-Entrepreneurs are willing to give up the insulated security of a 9-5 job in return for the freedom to operate as they see fit.
+Entrepreneurs are willing to give up the insulated security of a 9-5 job in return for the freedom to operate as they see fit, grinding to bring their own product or service to the market.

 In the image above, you can see a visual representation of a successful entrepreneur’s life-cycle.
 It’s a bumpy ride.
 And sadly, so many would-be successful entrepreneurs give up before experiencing their breakthrough.